FROM OUR FORMER VOLUNTEER…

 LCMO believes that enabling women’s full engagement in conservation decisions is critical to ensure biodiversity conservation and sustainable use in the long term.
 Women have to be involved and actively work in the process of policy making for conservation efforts because they play critical roles as primary land managers and resource users in their communities.

 What did I gain from my volunteer experience with LCMO?

-As a former volunteer in LCMO, this project wasn’t beneficial only for my future studies and my professional career in the field but it was also beneficial to become a durable person while tackling challenges.
-Because I believe that as humans we should always be open to new experiences and challenges in life because they are the ones shaping us the better and knowledgeable person in our field.
-By this experience through different activities and programs, I met many different people of different ages and social levels.
-I improved my social communication skills and had the chance to listen and share ideas with local community, understand and feel them better.
+As a current online volunteer at LCMO, this project wasn’t beneficial only for my future studies but also for my professional career as well.
+It was effective to become a more durable person while tackling challenges, observing realities and inequalities in our society.
+Personally, I believe that as humans we should always be open to new experiences and challenges in life because they are the ones shaping us and make our environment a better place.